MS-Mix: Sentiment-Guided Adaptive Augmentation for Multimodal Sentiment Analysis: Experiments

-The consistent outperformance of MS-Mix across diverse backbones and datasets stems from its core design principles, which directly address key limitations in existing mixup-based augmentation methods such as Manifold Mixup \cite{manifoldmix}, MultiMix \cite{multimix}, and $\mathcal{P}ow$Mix \cite{powmix}.
-Unlike these methods, which often rely on random or offline mixing strategies, MS-Mix incorporates three interconnected mechanisms tailored for MSA: First, the SASS strategy prevents the blending of semantically contradictory samples (e.g., happy and angry) by filtering pairs based on emotional similarity in the latent space.
-In contrast, the comparative methods perform mixing between random sample pairs regardless of emotional coherence, often resulting in ambiguous or noisy samples that mislead training.
-By ensuring semantic and label consistency, SASS significantly enhances the quality of augmented data.
-Second, the SIG mixing module adaptively determines modality-specific mixing ratios based on emotional salience, rather than using random or fixed values as in Manifold Mixup \cite{manifoldmix}, MultiMix \cite{multimix}, or leveraging modality importance without emotional context like $\mathcal{P}ow$Mix.
-This allows MS-Mix to dynamically weight the contribution of each modality, leading to more discriminative mixed features and improved robustness of learned cross-modal representations.
+The consistent outperformance of MS-Mix across diverse backbones and datasets stems from its core design principles, which directly address key limitations in existing mixup-based augmentation methods: First, by ensuring semantic and label consistency, SASS significantly enhances the quality of augmented data.
+In contrast, the comparative methods mix random sample pairs regardless of emotional coherence, easily yielding noisy labels.
+Second, the SIG mixing module adaptively determines modality-specific mixing ratios based on emotional salience, rather than using random or fixed values \cite{manifoldmix, multimix}, or leveraging modality importance without emotional context \cite{powmix, fu2025advmixup}.
+This allows MS-Mix to dynamically weight each modality's contribution, leading to more discriminative mixed features.
 Third, the SAL serves as a regularization term that aligns predicted sentiment distributions with ground-truth labels, enhancing prediction consistency across modalities and providing additional supervisory signal.
-This component is unique to MS-Mix and offers a critical advantage over comparative methods, which lack explicit constraints on emotion-level distribution alignment.
-As a result, SAL not only stabilizes training but also strengthens the model’s resistance to overfitting.
+While the comparative methods lack explicit constraints on the alignment of emotion-level distributions.